can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 embed from youtube or a number of other services.
 At first problem looked unsolvable there, because by default response contained only tags like `<lj-embed id="1">` which gave no chance to guess the contents.
-Luckily livejournal once was an opensouce platform and a number of people made snapshots of the source code before it got closed.
-After thorough inspection of xmlrpc api [implementation][ljprotocol] I found that there was a megic undocumented flag `get_video_ids` which allowed to add a bit more information to the `lj-embed` and turn it into something like `<lj-embed source="youtube" vid="1bU7COLWJE0">` which was totally enough to restore original embed code.
+Luckily Livejournal once was an open souce platform and a number of people made snapshots of the source code before it got closed.
+After a thorough inspection of xmlrpc api [implementation][ljprotocol] I found that there was a magic undocumented flag `get_video_ids` which allowed to add a bit more information to the `lj-embed` and turn it into something like `<lj-embed source="youtube" vid="1bU7COLWJE0">` which was totally enough to restore original embed code.

-In order to put that together I looked for a appropriate html parsing library and after a couple of experiments it turned out that `plump` library was completely sufficient for the purpose.
+In order to put that together, I looked for an appropriate html parsing library and after a couple of experiments it turned out that `plump` library was completely sufficient for the purpose.
 The trick is that `plump` can not only serialize html but also print it back and this is where it appeared to be super easy to plug in and turn html generation into markdown generation.
-Serialization is actually done by one generic function, `plump-dom:serialize-object` and common lisp generics and auxilary methods made it trivial to achieve desired behavior.
+Serialization is actually done by one generic function, `plump-dom:serialize-object` and Common Lisp generics and auxiliary methods made it trivial to achieve desired behavior.

 First, I was able to target only tags I was interested in by specifying the type of the first argument, which represented the element.
-After that by specifying `:around` method I could completely control printing behaviour.
+After that, by specifying `:around` method I could completely control printing behavior.
 Let's say that we want to implement only paragraph, links conversion and `lj-embed` support.
 Here is how the code would look like (you can check [full source][markdowwnify].